Banging Toolbox

 California Air Tools CAT-1P1060S 0.6 hp 1 gallon light & quiet 56 decibels portable trim air compressor

-- Single piston pump design provides a good balance between power and efficiency.
+• The single-piston pump design provides a first-class balance between power and efficiency.

 #2 Best Dewalt trim compressor